The current() function is an inbuilt function in PHP.

-Below programs illustrate the pos() function in PHP:
+Below programs illustrate the current() function in PHP:

 Sham Mac Mac Jhon Adwin Adwin

-Note: The current() function returns False when array is empty i.e, do not contain any elements and also it return false when internal pointer go out of the bound i.e beyond the end of the last element.
+Note: The current() function returns False when array is empty i.e, do not contain any elements, and also it returns false when internal pointer go out of the bound i.e beyond the end of the last element.